 Tmall’s fees are determined by your business as well as several other factors.
 Launching a specialty store on Tmall can be expensive.
 As a result, you must conduct preliminary research to determine whether the ROI will cover all of your expenses and meet your objectives.

 Depending on the store style, Tmall Global charges a deposit ranging from US$8,000 to US$25,000.
 The e-commerce site also charges an annual service fee, which can range from US$5,000 to US$10,000 depending on the product type.

 It may appear to be costly, but given the size of the Chinese market and the credibility of Tmall Global, there is always a larger likelihood of a positive return on investment.

-To be successful in the Chinese market, you must first grasp your brand’s ideal business model and how it can benefit you.
+To be successful in the Chinese market, you must first grasp your brand’s ideal business model and how it can benefit you before you start selling on Tmall.
 Tmall Global has multiple business models to select from when you register your brand with Tmall Global:

-This business model is also quite versatile, since it may be utilized with both bonded warehouse and direct shipping methods.
-Brands can administer the store themselves or hire a third-party agency to do so.
+This business model is also quite versatile, since it may be utilized with both bonded warehouse and direct shipping methods for online retail.
+Companies can administer the store themselves or hire a third-party agency to do so.

 TOF uses a consignment model to improve selection and enable inventory exchange in the home nation and sells through the TOF store on Tmall using offshore warehouses.

 Tmall Global operates a store that is capable of importing products directly from brands/suppliers and selling them to consumers.
 This concept allows brands to create and operate outlets independently.